simonzhang00/ripser-plusplus/README.md

 mv ../run.sh run.sh
 ```

 There are some preprocessor directives that may be turned on or off.
-For example, uncomment the line: `#target_compile_definitions(ripser++ PUBLIC INDICATE_PROGRESS)` in the CMakeLists.txt file to turn on INDICATE_PROGRESS.
+For example, uncomment the line (remove the hash #) : `#target_compile_definitions(ripser++ PUBLIC INDICATE_PROGRESS)` in the CMakeLists.txt file to turn on `INDICATE_PROGRESS`.

-These are as follows:
+The preprocessor directives that can be toggled on are as follows:
 - `INDICATE_PROGRESS`: print out the submatrix reduction progress on console; do not use this when redirecting stderr to a file.
 - `ASSEMBLE_REDUCTION_SUBMATRIX`: assembles the reduction submatrix on CPU side where the columns in the submatrix correspond to nonapparent columns during submatrix reduction.
+Oblivious matrix reduction is used by default.
 - `CPUONLY_ASSEMBLE_REDUCTION_MATRIX`: assembles the reduction matrix (the sparse V matrix s.t.
 D*V=R where D is the coboundary matrix) on CPU side for matrix reduction for CPU-only computation if memory allocated for the total possible number of simplices for full Rips computation does not fit into GPU memory.
 - `CPUONLY_SPARSE_HASHMAP`: sets the hashmap to Google sparse hashmap during matrix reduction for CPU-only computation if memory allocated for the total possible number of simplices for full Rips computation does not fit into GPU memory.
-The GCC version must be lowered to <=7.3.0 if this option is turned on.
+The GCC version must be lowered to <=7.3.0 (tested on 7.3.0) if this option is turned on.
 (Google sparse hash map is no longer supported)

 The only undefined preprocessor directive by default that may give performance on certain datasets is `ASSEMBLE_REDUCTION_SUBMATRIX`.
 On certain datasets, especially those where submatrix reduction takes up a large amount of time, the reduction submatrix for submatrix reduction lowers the number of column additions compared to oblivious submatrix reduction at the cost of the overhead of keeping track of the reduction submatrix.
 However, for most of the datasets we tested on, there is no need to adjust the preprocessor directives for performance.